-'Smoke getting blacker': Malaysian restaurant Selera on fire in Newmarket
+Blaze at Malaysian restaurant Selera in Newmarket contained

-A Malaysian restuarant is on fire in Newmarket and dozens of people are being evacuated.
+The blaze at a Malaysian restaurant in Newmarket which caught fire earlier today has been contained.

-Emergency services have been called to the scene on the corner of Khyber Pass Rd and Osborne St in Newmarket, Auckland.
+Emergency services were called to the scene on the corner of Khyber Pass Rd and Osborne St in Newmarket, Auckland at 2.07pm.

-The restuarant is called Selera.
+The two-storey restaurant is called Selera.

+Fire and Emergency shift manager Kaisey Cook said the fire at the building was well involved when fire crews got there but has now been contained.

-A witness at the scene told the Herald a "bloom of smoke is coming from the building".
+A witness at the scene told the Herald earlier a "bloom of smoke is coming from the building".

 "We just got here and people are being evacuated," the witness said.